Submit Article

 What Were the Facts of This Case?

-The agreement provided that if FPL introduced an investor to LJL, and LJL or any of its related or associated companies then entered into an agreement with that investor to acquire or securitize any of the company's assets, FPL would be entitled to a 1% "success fee" on the net proceeds of the transaction.
+The core of the dispute centered on the "success fee" provisions in Clause 3 of the engagement agreement.
+Clause 3(a) stipulated that if FPL introduced an investor to LJL, and LJL or any of its "related or associated companies" subsequently entered into an agreement with that investor to "acquire or securitise any of the Company's assets," FPL would be entitled to a success fee of 1% of the net proceeds of the transaction.
+The term "the Company" was defined in the agreement as Lindeteves-Jacoberg Limited (LJL).

 How Did the Court Analyse the Issues?